crypt0rr/kb/content/stuff/handylinks/index.md

 If you want to contribute to this list (please do), send me a pull request or contact me [@carpedm20](https://twitter.com/carpedm20)

-For a list of free hacking books available for download, go [here](https://github.com/Hack-with-Github/Free-Security-eBooks)
+For a list of free hacking books available for download, go to [Github](https://github.com/Hack-with-Github/Free-Security-eBooks)

 [Github.com - Awesome hacking](https://github.com/carpedm20/awesome-hacking)